Poltanek/database-management-analysis/README.md

 # Database Management & Database Analysis

-To design, implement, test and demonstrate elements of relational database applications – as well as provide evidence for data analysis
+To design, implement, test and demonstrate elements of relational database applications – as well as provide evidence for database analysis

 ## Objective
 - Implement and Test 'SELECT' SQL queries using the Oracle APEX SQL tool to retrieve information from a database to meet business analysis requirements.